mzazon/awesome-cloud-projects/aws/automl-sagemaker-autopilot/automl-sagemaker-autopilot.md

 ## Prerequisites

-1. AWS account with SageMaker, S3, and IAM permissions
+1. AWS account with SageMaker, S3, and IAM permissions for creating roles and policies
-2. AWS CLI v2 installed and configured
+2. AWS CLI v2 installed and configured with appropriate credentials
-3. Basic understanding of machine learning concepts
+3. Basic understanding of machine learning concepts and model evaluation metrics
-4. Familiarity with CSV data formats and tabular data
+4. Familiarity with CSV data formats and tabular data structures
-5. Estimated cost: $10-25 for training and inference endpoints (varies by dataset size and training duration)
+5. Estimated cost: $15-35 for training and inference endpoints (varies by dataset size, training duration, and instance types)

+> **Note**: SageMaker Autopilot charges based on compute resources used during training and inference.
+Monitor your usage through CloudWatch metrics to optimize costs.
+New AWS customers receive free tier credits that can be applied to SageMaker services.

 ## Preparation